AbdullahElmasry/BorealOS/README.md

 <img src=".assets/fluid.svg" alt="Fluid Linux logo" width="180" align="right">

-Fluid Linux is an experimental Debian-based desktop Linux distribution for x86_64 systems.
+Fluid Linux is a Debian-based desktop Linux distribution for x86_64 systems.
 It aims to provide a clean Debian experience without the usual systemd-based setup.

-The project plans to use **Finit**, or alternatively **Laked**, as its init system.
+The project plans to use **finit**, or alternatively **laked**, as its init system.

 ---